ChainAgnostic/CAIPs/CAIPs/caip-169.md

 resource.

-The relying party MUST ensure that: the challenge required by the verifiable presentation is sufficiently random; that it is used only once, tracked against some form of session token (see [CAIP-170][]), etc; or that it is some form of expiring verifiable credential encoded as a string.
-Man-in-the-middle protection and other security assumptions fall on the relying party to secure.
+The relying party MUST ensure that: the challenge required by the verifiable presentation is sufficiently random; that it is used only once, tracked against some form of session object (see [CAIP-170][] and [CAIP-171][]), etc; or that it is some form of expiring verifiable credential encoded as a string.
+Man-in-the-middle protection and other security assumptions fall on the relying party (i.e. the calling application) to secure.

 Appropriate domain-binding for web/http-based dapp-wallet connections is assumed and out of scope for this specification.
 Other CAIPs may be forthcoming for